Priyanka Pathak, MSW

 Individual, Couples, and Family Therapist

 Hey there.
 I’m Priyanka.
 I’m here for you whenever you’re ready.
-I help people deal with difficult relationship dynamics, gain a sense of rootedness in their identities, and/or navigate mental health challenges.
+I help people deal with difficult relationship dynamics, gain a sense of rootedness in their identities, and/or navigate personal challenges.
 I offer strengths-based, trauma-informed psychotherapy that integrates my clients’ marginalized identities – such as race, class, gender, sexual orientation, and/or religion.

 Pronouns: She/Her